main function for parameter estimation

 forced_param_values

 Named vector or list, must contain the values (or arithmetic expression, see details section) for the model parameters to force.
-The corresponding values will be transferred to the model wrapper through its param_values argument during the estimation process.
+The corresponding values will be transferred to the model wrapper through its param_values argument during the estimation procedure.
 Should not include values for estimated parameters (i.e. parameters defined in param_info argument), except if they are listed as candidate parameters (see argument candidate_param).

 candidate_param

 Names of the parameters, among those defined in the argument param_info, that must only be considered as candidate for parameter estimation (see details section).
+All parameters included in param_info that are not listed in candidate_param will be estimated.

 transform_var